 “No, no, nothing like that.” replied Kletchat !Kaloci’.
 Those closest to him might have been forgiven if they caught a hint of a chuckle in his voice.
 That was of course impossible.
 “Occasionally there are conflicts.
 We have a military to defend ourself.
 Galactic Union members even have even come to blows on occasion.”

 The Kletchat paused to gather his thoughts. ”It’s the way you wage war.
 You don’t only fight army on army.
 You attack civilians.
 You use monstrous weapons but also you use starvation, and disease, and rape, as weapons.
 You don’t differentiate between combatant and non combatant.
 There is a sadism, I believe that is your word for it, to how you wage war.
 A joy in killing and cruelty that is unlike anything we have ever seen.
 Even the most warlike of our members, the Ashlich,” the word was half a hiss and half a gargle that was not reproducible by a human mouth,” have limits to how they wage war.
 They understand the difference between combatants and non combatants.
 Between belligerents, and innocents.
-You, on the other hand will gladly obliterate whole buildings to get one person, wipe whole towns off the map because it might have some of the “enemy” within, and you don’t worry about how many may die needlessly.
-Some of you will even kill non combatants just to make a point.
+You, on the other hand will gladly obliterate whole buildings to get one person, wipe whole towns off the map because it might have some of the “enemy” within, Vaporize thousands that live near a military target, or sometimes just to send a message.
+You don’t worry about how many may die needlessly.
+Some of you will even kill non combatants for vague philosophical reasons.
 You make up words for it.
-Collateral Damage, or Acceptable Losses, or even just a simple The Enemy, to cover the innocents killed just because they were in the wrong place.
-When you’re on the defence, you will use these same innocents as shields.
+Collateral Damage, or Acceptable Losses, or even just a simple The Enemy, to cover the innocents killed just because they were in the wrong place, or had the wrong colour flag, or believed in the wrong diety.
+When you’re on the defence, you often will use these same innocents as shields.
 Hiding behind the old and women and children to try to stave off your enemies strikes.
 Letting them absorb the bullets and bombs and then jumping up to return fire and in the process hitting any survivors in the back.
 Even the Ashlich have the decency to keep their battles outside of populated areas.
 To wage war only on others who want to wage war.
 Why you even press children into fighting before they are capable of comprehending what is happening.
 I’m sorry but this is something we cannot allow out to infect the galaxy at large.”